top of page

 Start off the day with a second mansion tour.
 We suggest a ticket to Marble House (if you have already toured this house try The Elms or Rosecliff).

-Completed in 1892, at a cost of 11 million dollars, William K. Vanderbilt commissioned Richard Morris Hunt to design his summer “cottage.”
+Completed in 1892, William K. Vanderbilt commissioned Richard Morris Hunt to design his summer “cottage.”
 The mansion was modeled after a palace in Versailles.
-Most of the cost of the home (7 million dollars) went to the marble that adorns the home.
+Most of the cost of the home went to the marble that adorns the home.

 Dining Room | Marble House | Newport Mansions